Common Questions About Suitability

 The biggest letter on an eye chart often represents acuity of “20/200”, the equivalent value of being “legally blind.”
 Many people with refractive errors have the misconception that they have “bad vision” because they cannot even read the E at the top of the chart without their glasses.

 However, in most situations where acuity ratios are mentioned, they refer to best-corrected acuity.
 Many people with moderate myopia cannot read the E without glasses, but have no problem reading the 20/20 line or 20/15 line with glasses.
 A legally blind person is one who cannot read the E even with the best possible glasses.

 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...

-Optometrists and Ophthalmologists measure disorders of the eye, such as myopia, hyperopia, astigmatism, and Presbyopia in units called dioptres.
-These show the amount of correction you need to see normally.
+These units show the amount of correction you need to see normally.
 One dioptre is the equivalent of a lens that can focus on an object one metre away.
 The more short-sighted, long-sighted, or astigmatic you are, the higher your prescription in dioptres.
-A typical prescription has three numbers such as -5.00 / -1.50 x 180.
+A typical prescription has three numbers, for example -5.00 / -1.50 x 180.

 The first number (-5.00) identifies your degree of short-sightedness or long-sightedness.
 The minus sign in front of the number identifies you as short-sighted.
 A plus sign would show you were long-sighted.